Silviameteoro/GCAM-LAC_Modeling/README.md

 The boost C++ library 1.56+
 Xerces C++ library 3.1.1+

-No non-standard hardware, however it is recommended a user has 8 GB RAM.
+No non-standard hardware, however it is recommended that the user has 8 GB RAM.

 3) Installation Guide

 The installation process is equal to the required for the GCAM standard version.
-The source code needs to be compiled following this guidelines:
+The source code needs is compiled according to these guidelines:

 http://jgcri.github.io/gcam-doc/gcam-build.html

+Installation time should take about 15-20 minutes to compile the C++ code and another 30 minutes to build the GCAM data system.

 4)